 And second, Bambu offers “a dashboard that improves the efficiency of relationship managers within the banks by creating talking points for their clients.
 The platform processes various live and past data to offer a unified view of the market and house view.”

 This Dubai-based fintech combines innovative technology and human advice to make expert investing “available for everyone.”
 The platform’s algorithms and human advisors help Sarwa’s clients open an account in minutes via facial recognition, track their goals via an intuitive dashboard, and rebalance their portfolios when the market causes their investments to drift from their target.

-Source: On Sarwa’s website you can estimate the projection of your investments
+Source: Sarwa.
+On their website, you can estimate the projection of your investments

 “AdviceRobo eats risk for breakfast”.
 That’s their motto (and it’s quite accurate).
 This European startup was founded by Diederick van Thiel and Rosali Steenkamer in 2013.
 They developed software for predictive risk services and technology “to increase acceptance rates for credit applications whilst keeping the risk level the same”: